Search

 Third-degree criminal sexual conduct is a further less severe offense than second-degree CSC and involves sexual penetration or contact without force or coercion, but with a victim who is under 16 years of age, or with a victim who is incapable of consent due to a mental or physical disability.
 This crime is punishable by up to 15 years in prison.

-In order to demonstrate fourth-degree criminal sexual conduct, the prosecutor must demonstrate that the accused partook in sexual contact with another person (such as contact with the buttocks, breasts, or genitals), and that the victim was either underage or was deprived of the capacity to give approval as a result of a physical or mental handicap.
+In order to demonstrate fourth-degree criminal sexual conduct, the prosecutor must demonstrate that the accused engaged in sexual contact with another person (such as contact with the buttocks, breasts, or genitals), and that the victim was either underage or was incapable of giving consent as a result of a mental or physical disability.

 It’s important to note that these charges are very serious and can carry significant penalties, including imprisonment and registration as a sex offender.
 In addition, a CSC conviction can have long-lasting consequences, including difficulty finding employment, housing, or educational opportunities.

 If you are under investigation for a sex crime in Michigan but have not yet been charged, it is highly recommended that you consult with an experienced criminal defense attorney as soon as possible.
+For a detailed explanation of what to expect during a sex crimes investigation and how early retention of counsel affects your case, see our guide on when to hire a sex crimes attorney.
 While you may not have been charged yet, the investigation itself can have serious consequences and could potentially lead to charges being filed against you.

 If you’re facing criminal charges regarding criminal sexual conduct in Michigan, then you must be aware of the Sex Offender Register Act (SORA).
 Under this act, most convicted sex offenders must register with the Michigan Public Sex Offender Registry (PSOR) for at least twenty-five years after their conviction.